How To Season A Red Copper Pan And Make It Last

 - You can use it safely in an oven up to 500 degrees.

-- It’s free of PFOA (Perfluorooctanoic acid) and PTFE (Polytetrafluoreothylene) (learn more about the risks and alternatives here).
+- It’s free of PFOA (Perfluorooctanoic acid) and PTFE (Polytetrafluoreothylene).

 - You can cook food without using butter or oil.